This article explains how to enter a lease in The Business Plan Shop's our financial forecasting software.

 These statements also form part of the financial plan section of your business plan.

-As soon as you save a new lease amount, the software will automatically recalculate everything to ensure that your financial forecast is up to date.
+As soon as you save new parameters for your lease, the software will automatically recalculate everything to ensure that your financial forecast is up to date.
 It’s fast and simple, meaning that your plan will always be ready to export.

 When building your forecasted financial statements: